-CTSOs are a great resource to put classroom learning into real-life experiences for students through classroom, regional, state, and national competitions, and leadership opportunities.
-Below are CTSO connections for this course.
-Note this is not an exhaustive list.
+CTSOs are a great resource to put classroom learning into real-life experiences for your students through classroom, regional, state, and national competitions, and leadership opportunities.
+Below are CTSO connections for this course regional Nnote this is not an exhaustive list.

-- Participate in the CTSO Fall Leadership Conference to engage with peers by demonstrating logical thought processes and developing industry-specific skills that involve teamwork and project management. - Participate in contests that highlight job skill demonstrations.
+- Participate in the CTSO Fall Leadership Conference to engage with peers by demonstrating logical thought processes and developing industry specific industry-specific skills that involve teamwork and project management. - Participate in contests that highlight job skill demonstration demonstrations.
 These include Career Pathways Showcase, Job Interview, Maintenance Light Repair, and Automotive Service Technology.

-Sustained and coordinated activities that relate to the course content are the key to successful workbased learning.
+Sustained and coordinated activities that relate to the course content are the key to successful work-based learning.
 Possible activities for this course include the following.
 This is not an exhaustive list.

-The Maintenance and Light Repair IV (MLR IV) course prepares students for entry into the automotive workforce or postsecondary training.
+The Maintenance and Light Repair IV (MLR IV) course prepares students for entry into the automotive workforce or into-post-secondary training.
 Students study and service automotive HVAC systems, engine performance systems, automatic and manual transmission/transaxle systems, and practice workplace soft skills.
 Upon completing all of the Maintenance and Light Repair courses, students may enter the automotive service industry as an Automotive Service Excellence (ASE) Certified MLR Technician.

-Hours earned in the Maintenance and Light Repair courses may be used toward meeting ASE Education Foundation standards and Tennessee Department of Education standards.
+Hours earned in the Maintenance and Light Repair courses may be used toward meeting Automotive Service Excellence (ASE) Education Foundation standards and Tennessee Department of Education standards.
 ASE requires that 95% of the P-1 tasks, 80% of the P-2 tasks, and 50% of the P-3 tasks will be accomplished.
 These tasks are notated in these standards.